For all enquiries please email: email@example.com

-Usamah Kise is a London based multi discipline artist working with illustration, design, graffiti, photography and film.
-His specialism is principally within mixed media collage.
+Usamah Kise is a London based multi discipline Art Director working with illustration, design, branding, typography and print.
 In his work he aims to tell the stories of the lives of the people who live and pass through his life and focus on controversial issues happening in contemporary society, such as body image and cultural diversity.

 Coming from a background of graffiti, with 8 years’ experience, graffiti played a huge impact on his prolific style and has gotten him to where he is now.
 It's given him the opportunity to work with other artists, musicians and travel the world.
 Example of this are being part of the well-recognized documentary ‘Pride, Pole and Prejudice’ shown at the infamous Regent Street cinema which was nominated at 2015 Santé Fe film awards in New Mexico, working with political activist, artist and poet ‘Lowkey’ and working with students from Nottingham Trent University on a documentary about the history of Nottingham graffiti.

 As Kise has gotten older, his style has naturally developed and moved away from typographic letters and graffiti and more in to Illustration and design.
 Many have described his style as very expressive and playful.
 He is known for incorporating a range of different techniques within each piece and making each one individual.
 He aims to find a balance between looseness and sharpness.

 Usamah Kise has worked on a number of freelance projects and collaborations.
 This has allowed him to become adept at listening to client’s needs, analyzing them and applying the best designed solution using his own unique style and techniques alongside brand guidelines.
 He has often been praised for his skill to adapt his work to fit different briefs.